DarlanNoetzold/PhoteOrganizer/README.md

-# PhoteOrganizer
+# PhotoOrganizer
-## Ferramentas usadas
+## Tools used
-* Python como Linguagem principal
+* Python as main language
-* Biblioteca PIL do Python para a manipulação das imagens
+* Python PIL library for manipulating images
-* Biblioteca shutil do Pyhton para o gerenciamento de pastas
+* Python shutil library for folder management

-## O Software
+## The Software
-É basicamente um Software de manipualção de pastas e imagens, que busca ornanizar as imagens do seu computador em pastas de acordo com sua data.
+It is basically folder and image manipulation software, which seeks to organize the images on your computer into folders according to their date.

 <p align="center"><img src="https://github.com/DarlanNoetzold/PhoteOrganizer/blob/master/PhotoOrganizer.jpg" /><p />